Card Summary Table

 Other Unique Features

-Here’s the low-down on the benefits of the Chase Marriott Rewards® Premier Credit Card.
+Here’s the low-down on the benefits of the Marriott Rewards Visa.
 One drawback with this card is that it does not come with all the additional travel benefits like concierge, baggage insurance, and so on.

 Annual free night stay – Each year on your cardmember anniversary you will accrue 1 credit for a free night’s stay at any hotel within Categories 1-5.
 To maximize the value, you’ll certainly want to stay at a Category 5!